 Black nitriding is the thermochemical that simultaneously diffuses nitrogen and carbon into the surface of ferrous metals.
 During the process, a two-part surface layer is formed, an outer iron nitride layer with a nitrogen diffusion layer below it.
 Nitrogen and carbon are absorbed by and diffused into the surface of the metal.
 Reproducible and uniform layers with a predetermined thickness will be formed on all areas of the metal.

-Often used in the production of automotive and defense parts, black nitriding improves corrosion, hardness and wear resistance.
+Often used in the production of automotive parts, black nitriding improves corrosion, hardness and wear resistance.
 The bonus is it does not affect the dimensions of the component.
 Hardness after black nitrite treatment will be 52-58 Rockwell.

 Cerakote is a ceramic-based finish that companies apply to metals, plastics, polymers, and wood.
 It’s basically an industrial paint that acts both as coloring and a sealant.
 The coating enhances the physical properties of each part including resistance to abrasion, wear, corrosion, and chemicals.
 The impact strength and hardness are marginally improved, but this is not a high-impact finish.

 3DEO’s process of metal additive manufacturing creates parts in the as-printed state with a matte surface finish.
 In most cases, no secondary deburring or polishing operations are required, but with the unique chromium composition, the surface can be polished to a glossier finish with some simple carbide tooling.

 Talk to the experts at 3DEO about your requirements on surface finishes

 The reasons for using a surface finish apply to 3D-printed parts and those manufactured with traditional methods such as machining.
 Either way, you’ll need to consider all the aspects of your part before deciding on the best surface finishing process.